Key Takeaways:

 Investors and businesses should use a lawyer to negotiate with each other.
 If your business can't get an investor to agree, your company could be overvalued or the investor could be overly cautious.
 However, cautious investors can still benefit companies.

-If you need help with tranche investments, you can post your question or concern on UpCounsel's marketplace.
-UpCounsel only accepts the top 5 percent of lawyers to its website.
-The site has a wide choice of the nation's best startup attorneys.
-You can easily find a lawyer to help you negotiate a tranche investment or help you with other aspects of your business.
-Lawyers on UpCounsel come from excellent law schools like Harvard Law and Yale Law.
-They have an average of 14 years of legal experience, and many work with or for companies like Google, Menlo Ventures, and Airbnb.
-A great lawyer saves time and helps companies avoid mistakes.
+If you need help with bespoke tranche opportunity, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.